 If your goal requires starting fresh, then you will need to set short and long-term goals that will eventually get you to your destination.
 That might include taking required classes or earning a particular certification.

 Either way, write down every step of your plan and keep it with you.
 As you work through the steps, cross them off of the list.
-The feeling of accomplishment you get when completing each milestone will inspire you to go onto the next step.
+The feeling of accomplishment you get when completing each milestone will inspire you to go on to the next step.

 2. Utilize Cross-Training and Internships

 Once you have an idea in mind of where you want your career to go, it may be a good idea to experience the new position, even temporarily, through an internship, a volunteer position, or by cross-training at your current organization.
+For example, if you wish to be a data analyst, Excel training will prove to be useful in the future.

 Any of these ideas are a great way to get your feet wet and see in real-time what your future career may look like.
 Not only will you get a chance to work the role and experience the day-to-day responsibilities, but you will also gain some skills along the way.